Canva Review (2023) — All the Pros and Cons

 Testing the Magic Write feature

-In my tests, I found that the copy that Magic Write provided wasn’t terrible — but there were issues with accuracy.
+In my tests, I found that the copy that Magic Write provided wasn’t terrible — but there were definitely problems with accuracy.

 For example, when I asked Magic Write to give me a summary of The Beatles’ history, it gave me a grammatically-sound and broadly correct paragraph about the band’s early years — but also a weird section about their ‘final era’ which apparently ‘lasted from 1970 until their break up in 1970.’